On the nature and charge state of the X-Defect, a radiation-induced Silicon defect with field-enhanced charge carrier emission: Results and Discussion

-Two different field enhancement models can be activated for each given defect individually.
-The PAT model is implemented as described above, with the factor $\Gamma_\text{PAT}(E,T)$ being calculated for each slice and time step and multiplied with the emission term $e(T)$.
-A PF model is also implemented with a $\Gamma_\text{PF}(E,T)$ factor to modify the emission term.
-It is calculated with the three-dimensional description of the Poole-Frenkel effect from Hartke \cite{hartke}
+where $\Delta z_i$ are the $n$ slices of the sensor thickness and $n_\text{t}$ is the fraction of defect states occupied, which evolves with an exponential decay over time according to \autoref{eq:fractional_occupation_change}.
+The $\Gamma$ factor comes from the different field enhancement models, which can be activated for each defect individually.
+For defects with no field enhancement, $\Gamma$ is set to 1.
+The PAT model is implemented as described by \autoref{eq:emission}, with the factor $\Gamma_\text{PAT}(E,T)$ being calculated for each slice and time step.
+The PF model is implemented with $\Gamma_\text{PF}(E,T)$ to modify the emission term.
+It is calculated with the three-dimensional description of the Poole-Frenkel effect from Hartke \cite{hartke} for each slice and time step

 with

 To validate the implementation of the PF model, a simulation of TSC spectra for the \BiOi defect was performed and compared to measurements.
 This is shown and further discussed in \ref{sec:PF_validation}.